deji725/deji725/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a 4-th year undergraduate at Columbia University studying Computer Science.
 My interests are in back-end development, algorithms, databases, and math.

 In terms of work experience, I've had 2 Software Engineering Internships focused on Databases.

+I'm also involved with All Star Code, a nonprofit educational organization for teaching computer science to young boys from underrepresented communities

 [![GitHub Streak](https://streak-stats.demolab.com?user=deji725&hide_border=true)](https://git.io/streak-stats)